 A Workgroup Participant further noted that under TAR NC and CAM, notice periods are specified for Interconnection Points.

-National Grid stated that from the Effective Date all payable prices change.

 A Workgroup Participant suggested that changes to charges at IPs could not be changed within year, once set in advance of the auctions, in line with requirements under CAM.

-Workgroup Participants noted the critical role that Ofgem has in relation to Compliance and potential within Gas Year implementation and required notice periods.
+Workgroup Participants noted the critical role that Ofgem has in relation to Compliance and potential within-year implementation and required notice periods.

-Some Workgroup Participants further noted the obligations under CAM should fall under the remit of the TSO.
+Some Workgroup Participants further noted the obligations under CAM should fall under the remit of the TSO (National Grid).

+Within-Month changes

 When reviewing the draft legal text provided for all of the Alternative Modifications on 04 April 2019, the Workgroup considered the ability to be able to implement any of the Modifications within-month and concluded that for system reasons, the Implementation date or Modification Effective Date would need to be first of the month.
 Workgroup Participants requested confirmation from Ofgem regarding whether the implementation date is expected to be on the first day of a month.
 Ofgem clarified that industry custom and practice is that implementation of price changes would normally be on the first day of a month.
 It was agreed that none of the Modifications would need to be amended for this point.
 It was noted by Workgroup that the legal drafting would be over complicated to enable an implementation date other than the first as a weighted average would have to be applied for the days the new charges would apply.

 Workgroup Participants therefore noted the legal text drafting is expected to reflect a first of the month start date.